crazzfeng/sendcloud-docs/reference/Intro/authentication-1/index.md

 **Available actions:**

-* ➕ Add new  SMS_USER
+* ➕ Add a new SMS_USER
-* 🔑 Generate associated  SMS_KEY for users
+* 🔑 Generate an associated SMS_KEY for users
 * 🔄 Reset existing SMS_KEY

 ### SMS_KEY Reset Process

-When resetting SMS_KEY, the process is immediate:
+When you reset an SMS_KEY, the process takes effect immediately:

-* ⚡ **Immediate effect**: New SMS_KEY takes effect immediately after reset
+* ⚡ **Immediate effect**: The new SMS_KEY takes effect immediately after reset
 * ❌ **Old key invalidated**: The old key is immediately invalidated with no grace period
-* 🚨 **Immediate update required**: Integration configuration must be updated immediately to avoid service interruption
+* 🚨 **Immediate update required**: You must update your integration configuration immediately to avoid service interruption

 **Reset process recommendations:**

-1. Prepare your application for key update
+1. Prepare your application for the key update
 2. Reset the key in your dashboard
 3. Immediately update your application configuration
-4. Verify your application can authenticate successfully
+4. Verify that your application can authenticate successfully

 ## Security Best Practices